 Congrats!
 Your course is now created - but your job isn’t finished.
 You have just created the course, not its contents.
 Before learning how to add stuff to your course, let’s take a look at the main page first.

 The first thing that will catch your attention is the banner.
-You can see the course name and tagline there – you can click on either of them to edit.
+You can see the course name here - you can click on it to edit.
 You can also click on the Upload image button to upload a custom banner image.

 Below the banner to the left, you can see the Chapters of your course.
 There, you can add new chapters and then add lessons inside them.
 Clicking on a chapter will allow you to rename it, while clicking on a lesson will direct you inside the lesson so you can add content and change its settings.